Bridging the gap between America and Europe.

 - Longstanding relationships with collectors, estates, and institutions

-American and Northern European collectors are increasingly moving to one of the most desirable gateways to Europe, Portugal, as a place to live, collect, and engage culturally, Kelman brings something rare to the region: deep American expertise in a European context.
+In the last several years American and Northern European collectors are increasingly moving to one of the most desirable gateways to Europe, Portugal, as a place to live, collect, and engage culturally.
+Mr. Kelman brings something rare to the region: American expertise in a European context.

-K Nathan Gallery maintains an active West Coast presence with a collaborative partnership with Diane Stewart and Stewart Fine Art in the upscale area of Montecito, California.
-Mr. Kelman will be leaving his involvement with sales and the day to day operation of the business while expanding other professional activities in Portugal.
-His focus remains selective, curatorial, and advisory, emphasizing quality over volume.
+K Nathan Gallery maintains an active West Coast presence with a collaborative partnership with Diane Stewart and Stewart Fine Art in the village of Montecito, California, near Santa Barbara.
+Mr. Kelman will be leaving his involvement with sales and the day to day operation of the business while independently expanding other professional activities in Portugal.

 -